saattrupdan/saattrupdan.com/src/posts/2025-05-04-buying-a-home-in-denmark.md

 Boligsiden also has their own email alert system, but I just found it to miss some flats and be quite slow to send out emails.

-Note that when you're viewing homes, estate agents will try to inflate the interest as much as possible to make you think that the home is in high demand and thus buy faster.
+When you're viewing homes, estate agents will try to inflate the interest as much as possible to make you think that the home is in high demand and thus buy faster.
 This includes pooling viewings together (I had one with 30+ people at the same time), and mentioning that other buyers are close to signing a contract.
 This is all part of